Meet Our Doctors

 During her clinical experience she worked with a diverse population including, Spanish speaking population, People of Color, and individuals with a low socioeconomic background.
 Dr. Rivera Rodríguez has a passion for working with the LGBTQ community and children and adolescents who identify as LGBTQ and their families.
 She has clinical experience working with a broad range of severe mental illness (e.g., psychosis, personality disorders, somatic symptoms, and pain management), complex trauma, and acculturation stress.
 She also enjoys working with those who present with mood disorders such depression, anxiety, and bipolar disorders.
 Dr. Rivera Rodríguez is a member of the adjunct faculty at Alder University and St. Augustine College.
 She is a steadfast supporter of students and delights in helping them succeed academically.

 Dr. Rivera Rodríguez believes in integrating mindfulness-based behavioral therapy, Adlerian psychotherapy, Acceptance and Commitment Therapy (ACT).
 She takes a holistic approach to the issues that patients present as well as accepting who they are as people.
 In treating her patients, she adheres to the notion that the mind and body are interrelated.
 To help patients live more meaningful lives, Dr. Rivera Rodríguez employs ACT to assess if they are acting in accordance with their values and to help them become more psychologically and emotionally flexible.
-Dr. Rivera Rodríguez also uses Adlerian to examine the patients’ social engagement with others and to examine and enhance the patient’s social engagement with others and developing acceptance of their experiences.
+Dr. Rivera Rodríguez also uses Adlerian theories to examine the patients’ social engagement with others and to examine and enhance the patient’s social engagement with others and developing acceptance of their experiences.

 Comments on this entry are closed.